chmouel/pipelines-as-code/docs/content/docs/install/installation.md

   progressDeadlineSeconds: 600
 ```

-- Execute
+-  Deploy it to your cluster by running:

 ```yaml
 kubectl create -f deployment.yaml -n pipelines-as-code
 ```

-- Use `Webhook Proxy URL` to configure in GitHub, GitLab and BitBucket.
+- And boom!
+You can now use your "Webhook Proxy URL" when you're setting up webhooks in GitHub, GitLab, Bitbucket, or wherever your code hangs out.

-Basically use `Webhook Proxy URL` in all the places wherever `pipelines-as-code-controller` service URL used.
+Basically, anywhere you'd normally use the `pipelines-as-code-controller` service URL, just use your "Webhook Proxy URL" instead.
+You're all set!